General Electric GE90: Operational history

 For Boeing's second-generation 777 long-range versions (777-200LR, 777-300ER, and 777F), greater thrust was needed to meet the aircraft requirements.
-General Electric and Pratt & Whitney insisted on a winner-take-all contract due to the $500 million investment in engine modifications needed to meet the requirements, with GE receiving sole engine supplier status.
+General Electric and Pratt & Whitney insisted on a winner-take-all contract due to the $500 million investment in engine modifications needed to meet the requirements, with GE receiving sole engine-supplier status.
 The improved version entered service with Air France in May 2004.

-The higher thrust GE90-110B1 and -115B engines, in combination with the second-generation 777 variants -200LR and -300ER, were primary reasons for 777 sales being greater than those of its rival, the A340.
-Using two engines produces a typical operating cost advantage of around 8–9% for the -300ER over the A340-600.
-The 777-300ER was also seen as a 747-400 replacement amid rising fuel prices given its 20% fuel burn advantage.
+The higher-thrust GE90-110B1 and -115B engines, in combination with the second-generation 777 variants -200LR and -300ER, were the primary reasons 777 sales exceeded those of its rival, the A340.
+Using two engines yields a typical operating cost advantage of around 8–9% for the -300ER over the A340-600.
+The 777-300ER was also seen as a 747-400 replacement amid rising fuel prices, given its 20% fuel burn advantage.

-Until passed by its derivative, the GE9X, the GE90 series held the title of the largest engines in aviation history.
+Until its derivative, the GE9X, was passed, the GE90 series held the title of the largest engines in aviation history.
 The fan diameter of the original series being 123 in, and the largest variant GE90-115B has a fan diameter of 128 in.
-As a result, the GE90 engine can only be air-freighted using an outsize cargo aircraft such as the Antonov An-124, which restricts shipping options if, due to an emergency diversion, a 777 were stranded needing an engine change.
-If the fan and fan case are removed the engine may be shipped using a 747 Freighter.
+As a result, the GE90 engine can be air-freighted using only an outsize cargo aircraft such as the Antonov An-124, which restricts shipping options if, due to an emergency diversion, a 777 were stranded needing an engine change.
+If the fan and fan case are removed, then the engine may be shipped using a 747 Freighter.

 The -94B for the -200ER was retrofitted with some of the first FAA-approved 3D-printed components.

 In 2011, its list price was US$ million, and it had an in-flight shutdown rate (IFSD) of one per million engine flight-hours.
-Until November 2015, it accumulated more than 8 million cycles and 50 million flight hours in 20 years.
+Until November 2015, it had accumulated more than 8 million cycles and 50 million flight hours in 20 years.

 In July 2020, the fleet of 2,800 engines surpassed 100 million hours, powering over 1,200 aircraft for 70 operators with a dispatch reliability rate of 99.97%.

 A complete overhaul costs more than $12 million.